fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/book_intro.md

 We call "**<f>functionality</f>**" is what the component provides: why is it in the system in the first place?
-For example, a battery provides capacity (kWh) Other words for functionality are: <f>(functional) requirements</f>, <f>specifications</f>, simply "<f>functions</f>".<span class='footnote'>Used extensively in embedded systems, a field which is familiar with these issues.
-This name is not used because too confusing.</span>
+For example, a battery provides capacity (kWh) Other words for functionality are: <f>(functional) requirements</f>, <f>specifications</f>, simply <f>&ldquo;functions&rdquo;</f>.
+  <footnote>Used extensively in embedded systems,
+  a field which is familiar with these issues.
+This name is not used because too confusing.</footnote>

 We call "**<r>resources</r>**" what the component needs.
   Synonyms for resources are: <r>costs</r>, <r>dependencies</r>, ...